I am a Performer

 education and orchestral background

 I was born in Sarasota, Florida in 1968, and began playing my father's trombone at the age of twelve.
 I graduated from the Booker High School for Visual and Performing Arts in 1986, and then went on to receive a Bachelor of Music degree from Boston University (1990) and a Master of Music degree from the New England Conservatory of Music (1992), both in Trombone Performance.
 In 1991, I was a fellow at the Tanglewood Music Center and in 1995, I completed a three-year fellowship with the New World Symphony, under the direction of Michael Tilson Thomas.
-I was formerly the Principal Trombonist of the Hartford Symphony Orchestra, and have performed with the Boston Symphony Orchestra and the Boston Pops Orchestra, as well as the Florida Orchestra, the Jacksonville Symphony Orchestra, the Springfield Symphony Orchestra and the Palm Beach Opera Orchestra.
-Since moving to Madison, WI in 2004, I have performed often with the Minnesota Orchestra.
+I was formerly the Principal Trombonist of the Hartford Symphony Orchestra, and have performed with the Minnesota Orchestra, Boston Symphony Orchestra and the Boston Pops Orchestra, as well as the Florida Orchestra, the Jacksonville Symphony Orchestra, the Springfield Symphony Orchestra and the Palm Beach Opera Orchestra.

 chamber music